-Enforcement of a foreign award under Part II of the Act:38
+b.
+Enforcement of a foreign award under Part II of the Act42

-A foreign award is enforceable under Part II of the Act, if it meet certain conditions, viz. (i) the award is, (i) an arbitral award on differences relating to matters considered as commercial under the law in force in India (India having adopted the 'commercial' reservation under the New York Convention and Geneva Convention), (ii) in pursuance of an agreement for arbitration to which the New York Convention or Geneva Convention applies, and (iii) in relation to persons of whom one is subject to the jurisdiction of a territory notified by the Central Government in Official Gazette (as being a party to either of the aforesaid Conventions), and passed in one such notified territory; and (iv) the award is final (an award is not deemed to be final if any proceedings contesting the validity of the award are pending in the country in which it was made).
+A foreign award is enforceable under Part II of the Act, if it meets certain conditions, viz. (i) the award is an arbitral award on differences relating to matters considered as commercial under the law in force in India (India having adopted the 'commercial' reservation under the New York Convention and Geneva Convention) (ii) in pursuance of an agreement for arbitration to which the New York Convention or Geneva Convention applies, and (iii) in relation to persons who are subject to the jurisdiction of a territory notified by the Central Government in Official Gazette (as being a party to either of the aforesaid Conventions), and passed in one such notified territory; and (iv) the award is final (an award is not deemed to be final if any proceedings contesting the validity of the award are pending in the country in which it was made).